Esri’s Cloud-Based Mapping Platform AGOL

 Ok, you won’t be able to build an app for your grandma’s 1990s flip phone.

-But you can build some pretty neat smart phone and web applications for your target audience.
-And you don’t need to be a cartographer or a programmer to create one, even though these skills very useful.
+But you can build some pretty neat smart phone and webmaps and applications for your target audience.
+And you don’t need to be a cartographer or a programmer to create one, even though these skills are very useful.

 Beautiful, realistic 3D scenes in your web viewer are now a reality such as this GPS map displaying a cyclists speed and heart rate.
 When going uphill, the cyclists speed tails off in purple and heart rate shoots up like a rocket in turquoise.